Julia-Marcal/SQLEase/README.md

 # SQLEase
-SQLEase is a powerful SQL framework designed to simplify and streamline the process of creating and managing database queries.
+SQLEase is a powerful SQL golang ORM designed to simplify and streamline the process of creating and managing database queries.